veeto

 Key Takeaways

-• Protects employees from discrimination claims when acknowledging personal biases during workplace training.
+• Protects employees from discrimination claims based on personal bias admissions made during workplace training.

-• Establishes legal guidelines for employers to conduct bias mitigation training programs.
+• Encourages employers to conduct bias mitigation training programs without legal liability.

 • Requires bias training to include specific strategies like assessments, workshops, and progress tracking.